Get Started on B2B eCommerce with Our Sample RFP Template

 Internal stakeholders, external partners, and consultants play a critical role in forming business objectives, determining the required features, and evaluating vendors.

-The RFP process is usually led by digital, marketing, and eCommerce directors.
+The eCommerce RFP process is usually led by digital, marketing, and eCommerce directors.
 They receive input from business owners, chief financial officers, technical directors, and IT managers.
 Don’t forget to include business units, departments, and individuals stakeholders that will use the solution.

 What are the common eCommerce RFP challenges?